 Today I read an article that called HR the department responsible “for policing personnel actions and culture.”
 That struck me as odd.

-Culture shouldn’t be policed.
+Corporate culture shouldn’t be policed.
 Leaders model and nurture it; employees create it.

 Culture is the environment and personality of a company.
 It is the result of thousands of interactions a day between employees in every group at every level.